isomerpages/moe-sst/pages/SST Careers.md

 *   Student insurance
 *   CCA Instructor appointments

-`2.
-Administer Scholarship programmes and Financial Assistance Schemes   `
+2. Administer Scholarship programmes and Financial Assistance Schemes

-`3.
-Manage school bookshop and uniform shop vendors`
+3. Manage school bookshop and uniform shop vendors

-`4.
-Attend to students who are sick or injured`
+4. Attend to students who are sick or injured

-`5.
-Respond to the front desk and general phone line enquiries as backup for primary front desk staff`
+5. Respond to the front desk and general phone line enquiries as backup for primary front desk staff

-`6.
-Any other duties as assigned by the Reporting Officer`
+6. Any other duties as assigned by the Reporting Officer

 **Requirements:**